denniscwylie/sarks/README.md

 ### Mo 2015 downstream example

 After going through the simulated example, try sarks out on the Mo 2015 downstream seqs.
-Recommend following the same procedure as for the simulated data set but referencing the mo2015 downstream example shell script file; also note that you will have to gunzip the fasta file first:
+An example of how to do this can be found in the

+examples/mo2015\_downstream\_example.sh

+file; again I would recommend reading through the script and running the commands line-by-line as you get to them.
+You will have to gunzip the fasta file first in order for sarks to access it properly:

 ```
 gunzip mo2015_downstream_seqs.fa.gz